ferrous-systems/rust-exercises/exercise-book/src/nrf52-radio-from-scratch.md

 To flash the program on the target device you'll need to identify the on-board debugger, if the development board has one.
 Or choose an external debugger, if the development board exposes a JTAG or SWD interface via some connector.

-If the hardware debugger is supported by the `probe-rs` project -- for example J-Link, ST-Link or CMSIS-DAP -- then you'll be able to use `probe-rs`-based tools like `cargo-flash` and `cargo-embed`.
+If the hardware debugger is supported by the `probe-rs` project -- for example J-Link, ST-Link or CMSIS-DAP -- then you'll be able to use `probe-rs`-based tools like `probe-rs` and `cargo-embed`.
 This is the case of the nRF52840 DK: it has an on-board J-Link probe.

 If the debugger is not supported by `probe-rs` then you'll need to use [OpenOCD] or vendor provided software to flash programs on the board.